k-rns/2020-05-22-WHOI-online/index.md

   <li>are working with tabular/time series data.</li>
   <li>want to decrease the amount of manual work on your dataset like searching, cutting & pasting, correcting systematic errors, etc.</li>
   <li>want to perform statistical analysis and plots</li>
-  <li>want to increase the value added of your dataset for re-use and collaboration.</li>
+  <li>want to increase the value of your dataset for re-use and collaboration.</li>
 </ul>